hlove18/Clock/README.md

 # Clock
-Alarm clock using nixie tubes, a VFD, and a decatron.
+Alarm clock using nixie tubes, a VFD, and a decatron